Ridolfi plot: Plot

 Roberto Ridolfi, a Florentine banker and ardent Roman Catholic, had been involved in the planning of the Northern rebellion and had been plotting to overthrow Elizabeth as early as 1569.
 With the failure of the rebellion, he concluded that foreign intervention was needed to restore Catholicism and bring Mary to the English throne, and so he began to contact potential conspirators.
 Mary's advisor, John Lesley, the Bishop of Ross, gave his assent to the plot as the way to free Mary.
 The plan was to have the Duke of Alba invade from the Netherlands with 10,000 men, foment a rebellion of the northern English nobility, murder Elizabeth, and marry Mary to Thomas Howard.
 Ridolfi optimistically estimated half of all English peers were Catholic and could muster in excess of 39,000 men.

-Norfolk verbally assured Ridolfi that he was a Catholic, guaranteeing that was true even though the Duke had been raised as a Protestant as a child.
-Both Mary and Norfolk, desperate to remedy their respective situations, agreed to the plot.
-With their blessing, Ridolfi set off to the Continent to gain the support of Alba, Pius V, and King Philip II.
+Documents from the Vatican and Spanish archives confirm that Howard had privately declared himself a Catholic to secure the support of the Pope and Philip II.
+Knowing that Pius V would not authorize another marriage between Mary and a Protestant (the Pope had already shown his indignation at the marriage between Mary and the Protestant Earl of Bothwell since at that time he was considered the prime suspect in the murder of the Scottish queen's second husband, Henry Stewart, Lord Darnley), Ridolfi acted as an intermediary by personally traveling to Rome to present to Pius with letters and verbal assurances—authorized by Norfolk—stating that the Duke was a secret Catholic who had only conformed to the Church of England for political survival.
+The Pope, although remaining cautious because both Howard and Mary had already been married three times, gave his approval to the marriage plan and the plot, seeing it as an opportunity to restore Catholicism in England if Elizabeth fell and the Duke and Mary ascended to the throne.